IWSLT/IWSLT.github.io/_pages/2025/shared-tasks/model-compression.md

 For example, `FBK/IWSLT25.SLT.tst2025.en-de.ModelCompressionTask.FBK.Bin1.primary.txt`

-Similar to the offline track submissions, each (primary/contrastive) run has to be stored as a plain text file with one sentence per line.
+As in the offline track submissions, each (primary/contrastive) run has to be stored as a plain text file with one sentence per line.

 Scoring will be case-sensitive and will include punctuation.
 Submissions have to be in UTF-8.
 Tags such as applause, laughing, etc are not considered during the evaluation.